 Right next door to Twisted Vixen, this shop has a sign proclaiming "the world between worlds".
 It offers psychic readings, natural healings, and sells mystical goods like crystals.

 TerrigalTERRIGAL IS probably the closest thing there is to "Gosford's beach".
 The sand here is an orange-golden hue, which changes to a greyish colour further north.
 I have no idea why that happens.
 The local landmark, the Skilion headland, is a geological marvel dating back to the Triassic Era.
 In the modern town, there is a popular Mexican restaurant, a few French bistros, the inevitable Crowne Plaza Resort.
 The last time I visited, at least one crane was in evidence, doing its work transforming the skyline.
+It won't be the last one.
 Buses #67/68 service Terrigal from Gosford.
 Going to the Avocas, you can catch bus #66 which stops at Kincumber.
 Numbers #64 and #65 stop at Kincumber on the way to Woy Woy.
+Bus #63 turns off Avoca Drive at Yarralunga to service Davistown, but that is another trip entirely!
 Milky Lane: 78 Terrigal Esplanade, Terrigal.
 Phone: (0451) 645591.
 Website: website here.

 A curious mix of hamburgers, milkshakes and Hip Hop aesthetic, on the beachfront.
 They do cocktails too which are supposed to be something else.
 On another level, as my brother's wife enthused.

-Woy WoyBRITISH COMEDIAN Spike Milligan once called Woy Woy the most boring place on Earth, or words to that effect.
-I used to agree with him, but now I disagree.
-What began as a fishing village in the mangroves of the Brisbane Water has now matured into a fashionable resort with murals painted on the walls, and its own Gnostic Corner selling crystals and Kombucha tea.
+Woy WoyBRITISH COMEDIAN Spike Milligan liked to mock Woy Woy, calling it in the only aboveground cemetery in the world.
+I used to agree with him, in my overconfident youth, but now I have changed my tune.
+What began as a fishing village in the mangroves of the Brisbane Water has now matured into a weekend resort with authentic murals painted on the walls, and its own Gnostic Corner selling crystals and Kombucha tea.
 It has developed a vibe, which cannot be denied.
-Its proximity to Sydney makes it a magnet for future developmnt.
-Between Woy Woy and Copacabana stretches Bouddi National Park, with many significant Aboriginal sites.
-You probably need a car to get around, and at least be prepared to hike.
+Its proximity to Sydney makes it a magnet for future development.
+Between Woy Woy and Copacabana sprawls the pristine Bouddi National Park, with its ancient angophoras and hidden Aboriginal rock carvings.
+It is so big that you probably need a car to get around, or at least be prepared to hike.
+If you are dedicated, you might be able to locate Egyptian hieroglyphs in the hills of Kariong, on the western side.
+One adventurer who took on this trek was oliverd.
+He reported, "There are approximately 300 Egyptian hieroglyphs, making this site the largest collection of Egyptian hieroglyphs outside Egypt and Sudan.
+There has been a few conspiracy theories around the Gosford Glyphs, with one theory being that they were inscribed by Egyptian travellers who sailed to Australia 5000 years ago, becoming shipwrecked near Gosford."
+A far-fetched story to be sure, but stranger things have happened at sea.
+There are real Aboriginal engravings at Kariong too, on Lyre Trig.
+Central Coast Ferries operates regular commuter service connecting Woy Woy and Saratoga, Davistown and Empire Bay.
+Bus #55 passes through Woy on the way to Ettalong Beach and Umina, as does #70 too.
 Bouddi Gallery: 5/1 Kilcare Road, Kilcare.
 Mobile: 0419 287994.
 Website: website here.